 Common Running Injuries: Symptoms, Prevention and Treatment

 Studies estimate that anywhere between 27% and 70% of runners get injured in a year.
 The studies have been conducted on runners, who generally run a minimum distance of 20km a week and have been running consistently for at least one to three years.
 In one of the studies, Dutch professor and human movement science expert W Van Mechelen (Sports Med, 1992), estimates that 50% to 70% of all running injuries are due to overuse and training factors.
-The rest account for anatomical, gender, and age related factors.
+The rest account for anatomical, gender, and age-related factors.

 Sports Medicine Australia reported that 42% of all running injuries are to the knee, 17% to the foot or ankle, 13% to the lower leg, and 11% to the hip or pelvis.
-The table below shows that the five most common injuries are runner’s knee (patellofemoral syndrome), illiotibial band syndrome, plantar fasciitis, shin splints (tibial stress syndrome), and Achilles tendinitis.
+The table below shows that the five most common injuries are runner’s knee (patellofemoral syndrome), iliotibial band syndrome, plantar fasciitis, shin splints (tibial stress syndrome), and Achilles tendinitis.

 Risk factors for overuse running injuries are running distance, training intensity, rapid increases in weekly mileage or intensity, and pre- and post-exercise stretching habits.
 These variables have been fitted into a stress-frequency graph by experts Reed Ferber and Shari Macdonald.
-The X axis shows training distance or weekly mileage.
-The Y axis denotes intensity, which can happen if we do too many hard workouts in a week.
+The X-axis shows training distance or weekly mileage.
+The Y-axis denotes intensity, which can happen if we do too many hard workouts in a week.

 When we view the graph, we can see that if the training intensity and the weekly mileage are both high, you may enter the injury zone.
 However, if you increase weekly mileage, you may avoid injury by reducing the number of hard training sessions in the week.